Neodivert/como/README.md

 The proyect will be developed through prototypes.

 ### Current status
-By now, COMO is only a local modeller of cubes :).
-The user can:
+By now, COMO allows users to have fun with cubes :).
+Each user can do the following things and the others will see it:
+* Creating cubes.
+* Deleting cubes.
-* Create cubes.
+* Selecting multiple cubes.
-* Delete cubes.
+* Translating, rotating and scalling selections of cubes.
-* View the scene through 4 viewports, whose cameras can be set to six predefined views: left, right, top, bottom, front and back.
-* Transform cubes (translations, rotations and scales).
 The rotations and scales can be made relative to three different pivot points: selection centroid, individual origins and world origin.

-### Next steps
-Currently, I'm designing the online component: thinking how the scenes will be shared, how the synchronization between clients will be done, etc.
+## Dependencies
+COMO makes use of the following APIs and libraries:
+* Qt 5.2.
+* OpenGL 4.3 and GLSL.
+* GLM.

 ## Instalation
 * Clone this repository in local:

 ```
-	git clone git@github.com:Neodivert/como directory
+	git clone git@github.com:Neodivert/como <directory>
 ```

 * Enter in the previous local directory.

 ```
-	cd directory
+	cd <directory>
 ```

 * Initialize and update the repository's submodules: